eclipse/vorto/docs/documentation/overview/introduction.md

 ![Information model DSL editor]({{base}}/img/documentation/m2m_tc_information_model_dsl_editor.png)

+Mapping model DSL editor:

+Vorto provides Mapping DSL editor for user to create customized mapping that map a vorto model to another platform model.

 **Vorto perspective**
 The Vorto perspective as a new Eclipse perspective simplifies the view and, thus, the work with the more abstract models.

 ![Vorto Perspective]({{base}}/img/documentation/m2m_tc_vorto_perspective.png)

-**Information model mapping**
-Vorto provides Mapping DSL editor for user to create customized mapping that map a vorto information model to another platform model.

 **Example code generators**
 Vorto provides several code generators, so that the user can generate code based on the select information model.
 Vorto also provides a code generator extension point, so that the user can create his own code generator.